hanmindev/ingot-docs/Writerside/topics/Global-Memory.md

 Thus, Ingot recommends the usage of global variables as opposed to variables in the heap whenever possible.
 This does mean that you need to be careful about using these variables, but it is a small price to pay for the performance benefits.

 Global variables are declared outside of functions.
 These can be used anywhere in the program, even by other libraries.

+However, by default global variables are not accessible by other files.
+This is to prevent name collisions.

+This will not work and will result in a compile error.

 _src/global.ing_
 ```C